Website design process steps

-- There's a lot more that goes into SEO, and having to rank high in Google for certain keyword terms - however, we do make sure that all of any client's web pages are properly optimised for Google's indexing.
+- There’s a lot more that goes into SEO and having to rank high in Google for certain keyword terms.
+We make sure that all of any client’s web pages are properly optimized for Google’s indexing.

-- *This is available to clients whom have contractual monthly agreements with us, we offer this in our web design packages and its an amazing feature.
-Your business would never have to hire a web designer and the long our agency works with your business website and digital marketing the better we get to know you industry the smother the workflow becomes.
+- *This is available to clients who have contractual monthly agreements with us.
+We offer this in our web design packages and it’s a priceless feature.
+Your business would never have to hire a web designer.
+The longer our agency works with your business website and digital marketing, the better we get to know your industry, the smoother the workflow becomes.
 We have been in business with some of our clients for over four years and it feels like we are part of their team.

 Ongoing SEO and Website maintenance

-New Perspective Design is unique in that our main goal is not to sell as many websites as possible in fact we would sell less in order to work with clients whom are investing in website growth and business growth.
+New Perspective Design is unique in that our main goal is not to sell as many websites as possible.
+We sell less in order to work with clients who are investing in website growth and business growth.

-Our expertise in digital marketing has seen many small business become dominant on googles search engine or social media.
+Our expertise in digital marketing has seen many small businesses become dominant on Google search engine or social media.

-Seo of course is ongoing and so it social media marketing and also google loves evergreen content meaning you also need to constantly publish fresh content.
-Many business owners don’t have the technical know how to look if web hosting servers are optimal, websites are updated and to publish new content and this is what we offer since all these things go hand in hand with seo.
+SEO of course is ongoing and so is social media marketing.
+Google also loves evergreen content meaning you need to constantly publish fresh content.
+Many business owners don’t have the technical know-how to ensure web hosting servers are optimal, websites are updated and to publish new content.
+This is what we offer since all these things go hand in hand with SEO.

-We also offer monthly reports from google analytics showing increase in clicks impression and conversion on your website meaning that you are growing and getting a good return on your investment.
+We also offer monthly reports from Google Analytics showing an increase in clicks impressions and conversions on your website.
+This means you are growing and getting a good return on your investment.